 How Carbon Filters Purify Water

-Carbon block filters rely on two key scientific processes to purify water - mechanical filtration and chemical filtration.
+Carbon block filters rely on two critical scientific processes to purify water - mechanical filtration and chemical filtration.
 As water flows through the tightly packed carbon blocks, solid particles like sediment become trapped in the microscopic pores between carbon grains.

 This is the mechanical filtration process.
 At the same time, chemical filtration occurs as contaminants like chlorine interact and bond with the carbon material on a molecular level.
 Chlorine is essential to improve drinking water quality and trap chemical impurities as it passes through water filter systems.
 This is part of the filtration process with an activated carbon filter.

-The large surface area of carbon provides billions of bonding sites where impurities like heavy metals, VOCs, herbicides and pesticides become adsorbed.
-As water passes through an undersink filtration system, the components remove organic compounds, chlorine, bacteria, chemicals and contaminants.
+The large surface area of carbon provides billions of bonding sites where impurities like heavy metals, VOCs, herbicides, and pesticides become adsorbed.
+As water passes through an under-sink filtration system, the components remove organic compounds, chlorine, bacteria, chemicals, and contaminants.
 Once attached, these chemicals cannot pass back into the treated water.

 Together, these mechanical and chemical filtration actions allow carbon block filters to effectively remove particulate matter, dissolve contaminants from tap water, and produce purified water suitable for drinking.